kammce/SJSU-Dev/docs/rst/getting-started/getting-started.rst

 		It will also generate the environment variables file and link the makefile and environment file to all of the default folders.

+**Step 4**
+	Edit the :code:`env.sh` script.
+Change the line :code:`SJSUONEDEV=/dev/ttyUSB0` to equal what you have on your system.

+	**How to find your serial device on Ubuntu**

+	You probably do not have to change anything.

+	If no other devices are connected to your machine, then it will be :code:`/dev/ttyUSB0`.
+It is recommended to keep it at this value, because when you add more devices, it will increment to :code:`/dev/ttyUSB1`.
+Once you remove your devices and replace them, the value will reset.

+	**How to find your serial device on Mac OS X**

+		1. Remove the SJ-One from your computer if it is connected.
+		2. List the files in the :code:`/dev` folder by running the following :code:`ls /dev/`.
+		3. Plug it into your computer and run :code:`ls /dev/`.
+		4. Observe the new file that was created.
+		5. On mac, the path should look something like the following :code:`/dev/tty.cumodemfd1337`.
+		6. If so, change the line in env.sh to that file path from :code:`SJSUONEDEV=/dev/ttyUSB0` -> :code:`SJSUONEDEV=/dev/tty.`

+	**How to find your serial device on Windows Linux Subsystem**

+	On Windows it should be :code:`/dev/ttyS3`.
+Check your device manager to see what number COM device your device.
+The number after COM is the number after the **S** in the :code:`/dev/ttyS` string.
+That is your device.
+Replace the line :code:`SJSUONEDEV=/dev/ttyUSB0` -> :code:`SJSUONEDEV=/dev/ttyS`

 Building and Loading Hello World Application
 ----------------------------------------------